zephyrproject-rtos/zephyr/doc/kernel/usermode/usermode_sharedmem.rst

 The general usage is as follows.
 Define CONFIG_APP_SHARED_MEM=y in the proj.conf file in the project folder.
 Include app_memory/app_memdomain.h in the userspace source file.
 Mark the variable to be placed in a memory partition.
-The two markers are for data and bss respectivly:
+The two markers are for data and bss respectively:
 _app_dmem(id) and _app_bmem(id).
 The id is used as the partition name.
 The resulting section name can be seen in the linker.map as "data_smem_id" and "data_smem_idb".